JetBrains/kotlin-web-site/pages/docs/reference/list-operations.md

 ## Retrieving list parts

 In addition to common operations for [Retrieving collection parts](collection-parts.html), lists provide the `subList()` function that returns a view of the specified elements range as a list.
-Thus, if an element of the original collection changes, it also changes in the previously created sublists.
+Thus, if an element of the original collection changes, it also changes in the previously created sublists and vice versa.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">